sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 The notion of scaling precautionary or corrective (so-called "make good") actions in response to information is encompassed in the concept of Adaptive Environmental Management (AEM).
 In the context of groundwater a Groundwater Model Multi Criteria Analysis (GMMCA) was proposed as an enhanced a Multi Criteria Analysis (MCA) designed to incorporate geological, hydrological, environmental and economic attributes within the AEM paradigm [@Beckers2013].
 Both the GMMCA, and the concept of scaling precaution have the intent to enable regulatory flexibility, and to refine and improve risk mapping over time [@Beckers2013].

 For Taylor precautionary measures be scaled according to information available about impacts [@Taylor2012, p.11].
-As a part of this flexibility, Beckers et al recommend that adaptive methodologies include the temporal aspect within risk assessment (2013, p.iii), with the ability to track long term effects.
+As a part of this flexibility, Beckers et al recommend that adaptive methodologies include the temporal aspect within risk assessment [@Beckers2013, p.iii], with the ability to track long term effects.
 This type of recommendation implies a long term monitoring effort with associated hydrology data storage technologies for meta-data, and timeseries data.
 And in addition to these usual types of data, the temportal aspect of risk should also thereofre be stored.

 The attempt to integrate these enhancements in Australia has highlighted legislative and technical gaps.
 It is the intention of this review to document some of these gaps as noted in the literature, and within the technical community.
 Finally, potential solutions are proposed as a goals for future research with specific interest in the visualisation of risk as a management tool.